dualra1n/dualra1n/README.md

    - ./dualboot.sh --recoveryModeAlways

 # Ideal Dualboot Versions and some informations
-iOS 13 is working but only 13.6, 13.7.
-If you want to dualboot iOS 13, use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch.

-- on ios 13 booting take like 15 minutes on a9 devices and probably on a10 as well.
+- on ios 13, 12, 11 booting take like 15 minutes on a9 devices and probably on a10 as well.

+- you can break your main ios dualbooting ios 12, 11. so don' try it if your device is your main phone
 # Common Issues, use --fixHard to fix the most of the firmwares, you can find more information on a full tutorial here below
+# probably on ios 12, 11 nothing of this work
 - A9 : Everything works except touch id.

 - A10/11/X: Home button is not working.
 You can, however, use tweaks like GesturesXV to simulate iPhone X gestures.
 You can also activate Assistive Touch on the main iOS and have it also enabled on the dualbooted iOS.